openedx/openedx-webhooks/README.rst

 - Slight change to people.yaml schema: "internal:true" is used to indicate edX people (or Arbisoft).
 The "committer:true" flag indicates core committers.

-- Core commiter pull request handling: a different welcome message is used, OSPR issues are started in the "Engineering Review" status, and a "core committer" GitHub label is applied to the pull request.
+- Core committer pull request handling: a different welcome message is used, OSPR issues are started in the "Engineering Review" status, and "core committer" GitHub and Jira labels are applied.

 2020-06-19